 2006 marked a stepping stone in FIBA's anti-doping campaign with the creation of an innovative ‘Clean Game’ logo.
 The logo, designed by a French design house and launched in July 2006, carries a fingerprint with the slogan in 15 different languages.

 The main objectives identified when creating the logo was to spread awareness of the dangers of doping using positive messages, rather than aggressive ones, and to target the message at young players and fans.
-The colourful, multilingual and innovative visuals encourage basketball players from all over the world to adopt a clean sport spirit.
+The colorful, multilingual and innovative visuals encourage basketball players from all over the world to adopt a clean sport spirit.

 The new logo was visible for the first time during the 2006 FIBA World Championship in Japan in various forms, ranging from stickers placed against the backboards to banners placed throughout all the arenas.
-During warm ups, players wore orange t-shirts with the new logo for the ‘No Doping Days‘ campaign, featuring the Clean Game slogan.
+During warm-ups, players wore orange t-shirts with the new logo for the ‘No Doping Days‘ campaign, featuring the Clean Game slogan.

 The Clean Game brand further expanded over the following years with increased visibility in and out of events.
 In recent years, t-shirts, polo shirts and saddle bags have been created for fans, for doping control officers and for chaperons.

-Since 2008 Clean Game banners have been placed on FIBA event websites linking to the Clean Game section of FIBA.com, while at one major event the Clean Game brand was displayed on rotating advertising boards.
+Since 2008 Clean Game banners have been placed on FIBA event websites linking to the Clean Game section of FIBA.basketball, while at one major event the Clean Game brand was displayed on rotating advertising boards.
 More recently, the Clean Game brand has been included in the yearly editions of the "EA Sports NBA Live" video games, in the FIBA World Championship section.

 The new video campaign is yet another important channel of FIBA's ever-expanding campaign for a healthier sport.
 Let us all unite to help make basketball a Clean Game.